evmcnb/quartz/content/Alpha-1 antitrypsin deficiency.md

 date: 2023-09-18
 ---

 An inherited disorder affecting lung ([[emphysema]]) and liver ([[Liver Cirrhosis]]).
-A1AT is a glycoprotein and a serine protease inhibitor made in the liver which controls inflammatory cascades.
+A1AT is a glycoprotein and a **serine protease inhibitor** made in the liver which controls inflammatory cascades.
+It can build up in the liver to cause damage.
 In children more likely to cause liver symptoms, in adults more lung.

+Autosomal codominant inheritance pattern

 ## Symptoms